jcaillon/valet/README.md

 ```

 > [!TIP]
-> Please review the [install script][install-script] to learn about the different installer options.
+> Please review the [installation script][install-script] to learn about the different installer options.

 ### Manual installation